COLUMBIA CORPUS OF CONVERSATIONS FOR TEACHING SPANISH AS A FOREIGN LANGUAGE

 These recordings are to be used exclusively for teaching purposes.
 If anyone would like to use them for research, they will be required to submit their project to the Human Research Protection Office of Columbia University for approval.

-This project has been carried out by a team directed by Guadalupe Ruiz Fajardo (Department of Latin American and Iberian Cultures, Columbia University) and consisting of Lacey Beck (Columbia University/Universidad Nebrija), Ana Méndez Oliver (Department of Latin American and Iberian Cultures, Columbia University) y Mariana-Cecilia Velázquez (Department of Latin American and Iberian Cultures, Columbia University).
+This project has been carried out by a team directed by Guadalupe Ruiz Fajardo (Department of Latin American and Iberian Cultures, Columbia University) and consisting of Lacey Beck (Columbia University/Universidad Nebrija), Ana Méndez Oliver (Department of Latin American and Iberian Cultures, Columbia University), Mariana-Cecilia Velázquez (Department of Latin American and Iberian Cultures, Columbia University), Juan David Cadena B. (Department of Latin American and Iberian Cultures, Columbia University), Ramón Flores Piñero (Department of Latin American and Iberian Cultures, Columbia University), Jaume Batlle Rodríguez (Departamento de Educació Lingüística i Literària, Universitat de Barcelona) y Sara Riquelme Macarrilla (Monk’s Walk School, Welwyn Garden City, UK).
 Emmanuela Soria Ruiz (The Cooper Union) recorded conversations in Havana.
 Aurora Rodríguez Colado (Center for Teaching and Learning, Columbia University) designed the site and instructed the team on how to use it.
 Steve Welsh and Ian Sullivan (Language Resource Center, Columbia University) have collaborated in different moments of the technical process, especially with the online storage design for the recordings and their their editing.

-This project was funded by the Institute of Latin American Studies (Columbia University) for the recording of the videos, the Consortium for Language Teaching and Learning for the transcriptions, and of Hispanex (Gobierno de España) for the video recordings and technical support.
+This project was funded by the Institute of Latin American Studies (Columbia University) for the recording of the videos; the Consortium for Language Teaching and Learning (Columbia University) for the transcriptions and website design; the Language Resource Center (Columbia University) for the storage of the videos, transcripts and pedagogical activities design; and Hispanex (Gobierno de España) for the video recordings and technical support.